• Skip to Content

 Medical Assistant Practicum

-Course provides the Medical Assistant student 160 supervised hours of unpaid externship at an affiliated clinical site.
-Emphasis will be on achieving competency of entry-level administrative and clinical skills in a healthcare office setting.
+Course provides the Medical Assistant student with 224 supervised hours of unpaid externship at an affiliated clinical site.
+Emphasis is placed on achieving competency of entry-level administrative and clinical skills in a healthcare office setting.

 Oakton Community College Home